dyyle/klahvimine-be/README.md

 # klahvimine-be

-Typing game for Estonian language
+Node.js Server with MongoDB for typing game for Estonian language

 .env
 ```